The Broads: Management

+The authority has 21 members, who are appointed.
+Ten members are chosen by the Secretary of State for Environment, Food, and Rural Affairs, two are selected by the authority from its navigation committee, and nine are chosen by the local authorities within which the Broads lie from their own membership.
+Norfolk County Council appoints two members, and one member is appointed by Suffolk County Council and the district councils of Broadland, Great Yarmouth, North Norfolk, the City of Norwich, South Norfolk, and Waveney.
+The Broads Authority was formerly represented by one member on the East of England Regional Assembly, now defunct.

 History

 For many years the lakes known as broads were regarded as natural features of the landscape.
-It was only in the 1960s that Dr Joyce Lambert proved that they were artificial features—flooded medieval peat excavations.
+It was only in the 1960s that Joyce Lambert proved that they were artificial features—flooded medieval peat excavations.
 In the Middle Ages the local monasteries began to excavate the peatlands as a turbary business, selling fuel to Norwich and Great Yarmouth.
 Norwich Cathedral took 320,000 tonnes of peat a year.
 Then the sea levels began to rise, and the pits began to flood.
 Despite the construction of windpumps and dykes, the flooding continued and resulted in the typical Broads landscape of today, with its reedbeds, grazing marshes and wet woodland.

 Various attempts were made to extend the navigable rivers.
-The longest-lasting was on the River Waveney, where an Act of Parliament passed on 17 March 1670 authorised improvements which included three locks, at Geldeston, Ellingham and Wainford.
+The longest-lasting was on the River Waveney, where the Rivers Brandon and Waveney Navigation Act 1670 authorised improvements which included three locks, at Geldeston, Ellingham and Wainford.
 The head of navigation became a new staithe at Bungay.
 The new section was a private navigation which was not controlled by the Yarmouth Haven and Pier Commissioners, who had responsibility for the rest of the Broadland rivers.
 It remained in use until 1934 and, although the upper two locks have been replaced by sluices and Geldeston lock is derelict, the Environment Agency have negotiated with local landowners to allow use by canoes and unpowered vessels which can be portaged around the locks.

-The next attempt was to extend navigation on the River Bure from Coltishall to Aylsham, which was authorised by an Act of Parliament on 7 April 1773.
+The next attempt was to extend navigation on the River Bure from Coltishall to Aylsham, which was authorised by an act of Parliament on 7 April 1773.
 Five locks were built, to bypass mills, at Coltishall, Oxnead Lamas, Oxnead, Burgh and Aylsham.
 There were financial difficulties during construction, but the works were eventually completed and opened in October 1779.
 At Aylsham, a 1 mi cut was made from the river to a terminal basin, where several warehouses were constructed.
 Despite the arrival of the railways in 1879, goods continued to be carried to Aylsham by wherries until 1912, when major flooding badly damaged the locks.
 Unable to fund repairs, the Commissioners closed the 9 mi section above Coltishall, although it was not formally abandoned until 1928.
 All of the locks are derelict, but the course can still be used by canoes and light craft, which can be portaged around the locks.